 - Students should expect that the college will only offer degree and award programs via online delivery when the proper supporting services are in place to allow students to be successful.

 - Typically, students still need to follow a program evaluation to complete their degree program completely online.
 It is not necessarily possible to create your own sequence of courses since not all required courses are offered every term.

 - Not all courses are offered in the online delivery method.
 Available online courses can be searched at the SJC Course Schedule.

 - An online course is a course that has no more than two (2) "space-and-time" requirements such as proctored exams or other class activities that require you to be at a particular place at a particular time.

-- A "hybrid" course is one that is a mixture of face-to-face classroom time along with some required work on the Internet, typically using the Learning Management System (ANGEL).
+- A "hybrid" course is one that is a mixture of face-to-face classroom time along with some required work on the Internet, typically using the Learning Management System (Canvas).
 There is a reduced amount of scheduled classroom time for a hybrid course.

 - Students should not expect that all required degree courses are offered in every term at SJC.
 Students should check future course schedules when making course choices for the upcoming term.